 1) 11 and 20 mile – 1

 3) 50, 62 and 75 mile – 4

 4) 100 mile – 5

 Coffee, baked goods and fruit are served during registration.
 Lunch is served at the end of the ride.

 Q. What happens if I have an accident while on the course?

 A. For serious accidents and injuries, call 911.
 (This is why you must take a cell phone!)

 For minor accidents and injuries, first aid kits are available at each rest stop.
-An EMT will be stationed at the Kimberton Fairgrounds.
 If you feel you cannot complete the course, call the Help Lines number on your cue sheet.
 Please bear in mind that the roving vehicles cover a large area.
 It may be some time before a vehicle reaches your location.